khanahmedm/DS-project-ParkingLot/README.md

 1. Download the notebook in the same folder where the following two data files are present:
 	- CardAccessGroupAssignment.csv
 	- CardTransaction.csv
-2. Make sure to download the necessary packages for Dash and Plotly before running the notebook
+2. Make sure to download the necessary packages for Dash and Plotly before running the notebook.
 	```
 	pip install dash
 	pip install jupyter-dash
 	pip install plotly
 	pip install scikit-learn
 	```
-3. Run one cell at a time, instead of running all the cells
+3. Run one cell at a time, instead of running all the cells.
-4. Note that the internal links in the table of content are not working due to a possible [bug](https://github.com/jupyter/notebook/discussions/7418#diag)
+4. Note that the internal links in the table of content are not working due to a possible [bug](https://github.com/jupyter/notebook/discussions/7418#diag) with Jupyter Notebook 7.
 5. There are 5 different interactive dashboard consists of 9 visualizations:
 	- #### <ins>Monthly Usage Analysis</ins>
 	<kbd>![Image](./images/MonthlyUsageAnalysis.JPG)</kbd>